RockefellerArchiveCenter/MatchBox/README.md

 # MatchBox
 A simple application that uses the ArchivesSpace API to help determine the box into which a three-dimensional object will fit.

-A demonstration site is available at [https://github.com/RockefellerArchiveCenter/MatchBox](https://github.com/RockefellerArchiveCenter/MatchBox)
+A demonstration site, which uses static data, is available at [http://demo.matchbox.rockarch.org/](http://demo.matchbox.rockarch.org/)

 ## What is MatchBox?